Jedsonofnel/jedn.xyz/src/lib/posts/bass-construction-1-planning.md

 The most significant part that I decided to to order was:

-###

 ### The neck

 [![picture of my bass neck](https://github.com/Jedsonofnel/jeds-hut-contents/raw/main/bass-neck)](https://github.com/Jedsonofnel/jeds-hut-contents/blob/main/bass-neck)

-The reason I had to order this is because a good fretboard is most of what makes physically playing a bass more comfortable, so I did not want to make any compromises.
-Furthermore, there are many little details that would be very difficult to build with limited tools, such as embedding the truss rod and giving the fretboard a very slight curvature, which needs to be even all the way along.
+The reason I had to order this is because a good fret board is most of what makes physically playing a bass more comfortable, so I did not want to make any compromises.
+Furthermore, there are many little details that would be very difficult to build with limited tools, such as embedding the truss rod and giving the fret board a very slight curvature, which needs to be even all the way along.
 I was able to get this cheap maple Jazz Bass neck (meaning it is pretty slim, so easier to reach notes faster) online for about 30 euros which was a really good deal.

 All the other parts I ordered were bits of hardware, such as the tuning pegs, the bridge and the knobs to go on the pots, the latter two I managed to get in a nice garish gold colour, which I'm excited about fully realising when I finish the bass with some woodstain when I get back from holiday.

-##

 ## Closing remarks